Banham, Norfolk

 Banham is an English village and civil parish in the county of Norfolk, about 7 mi north of Diss, 12 mi east of Thetford and 20 mi south-west of Norwich.
-It is home to Banham Zoo, a private collection open to the public for more than 40 years, which houses over 2000 animals.
+It is home to Banham Zoo, a private collection open to the public for more than 40 years, which houses over 2,000 animals.
 The Church of England parish church, dedicated to St Mary the Virgin, is a Grade I listed building.

+Etymology

 The name of the village derives from "Bean homestead/village", or perhaps "hemmed-in land where beans grow".